 Is there a difference between a regular business plan and a franchise business plan?
 My business partner and I were thinking about starting a franchise.
-Most of the sample business plans we find are for start-up businesses.
+Most of the sample business plans we find are for non-franchised businesses.